 In order to construct such a graph, we need to first obtain the historical time series data for the variables.
 In this case, the WTI spot price data time series and the excess capacity of crude (million barrels per day) time series.
 To ensure the quality of the correlation analysis it is important to obtain data for the study from reliable sources.
 Always remember the old computer adage “Garbage in, garbage out”.

-Next using EXCEL’s chart function we construct line graphs from the two time series obtained.
+Next, using EXCEL’s chart function we construct line graphs from the two time series obtained.

-Note that as the scale for these two time series differ considerably (excess capacity is expressed in million barrels per day whereas WTI spot prices are expressed as USD per barrel) it becomes necessary to use a separate vertical axis for each time series to ensure a more suitable comparative perspective.
-This is achieved by selecting a line graph (in this case WTI prices), choosing to “Format Data Series” and selecting to plot the series on the “Secondary Axis”:
+Excess capacity is expressed in million barrels per day.
+WTI spot prices are expressed as USD per barrel.
+Note the scale for these two time series differs considerably.
+It is, therefore, necessary to use a separate vertical axis for each time series.
+This ensures a more suitable comparative perspective.
+We achieve this by first selecting a line graph (in this case WTI prices).
+Then, choosing to “Format Data Series” and selecting to plot the series on the “Secondary Axis”:

 To assess the relationship between excess capacity and the WTI spot price we eyeball the trends that the line graphs are showing in relation to each other.

-We do not have to limit our analysis to raw data time series such as price and indices data, and fundamentals such as demand and supply data or excess capacity data.
+We do not have to limit our correlation analysis to raw data time series such as price and indices data, and fundamentals such as demand and supply data or excess capacity data.
 We can extend our correlation analysis of market variables to derived data such as volatilities, returns, etc. For example, the graph below plots trend lines for volatility experienced in Telecommunication stock prices in Pakistan.